duna-akin/ScheduleFlow-AoL/documentation/project-proposal.md

 Proposed next steps:

-1. Stakeholder review and feedback on this proposal
+1. Stakeholder review and feedback on this proposal (iteration)
 2. Technical requirements finalization with IT department
-3. Development approach decision (internal vs. external)
+3. Development approach decision
 4. Project kickoff and implementation of Phase 1